FamilySearch/GEDCOM.io/_pages/tag-def/POST.md

 specification:
   - Postal code
   - A code used by a postal service to identify an area to facilitate mail handling.
-See ADDRESS_STRUCTURE for more.
+See `ADDRESS_STRUCTURE` for more details.

 label: 'Postal code'